LukasKalbertodt/LukasKalbertodt.github.io/_posts/2023-11-18-tiled-soft-shadow-volumes.md

 - Produces realistic soft shadows with variable penumbra
 - Tile-based culling similar to tiled deferred rendering
 - 60 FPS at 4k with 13M triangles in scene (on RTX 4070), but varies a lot depending on multiple factors
-- Textured geometry possible in theory, likely infeasible in practice
+- Textured geometry (alpha masking) possible in theory, likely infeasible in practice
 </div>

 <br />